 “I am especially proud that I have been able to continue relationships with my father’s clients, and in some cases, their children who have also entered the music world.”

-The Bein family (Joe, his wife and three children) lives in the Lakeview neighborhood of Chicago.
-He is an accomplished cook and an avid Cubs fan.
+The Bein family (Joe, his wife, and three children) lives in the Lakeview neighborhood of Chicago.
+He is an accomplished cook, runner, and and a devoted Cubs fan.
 When not at Bein & Fushi, Joe can often be found at Wrigley Field during the baseball season.